tm-a-t/speech-cabinet/README.md

 ## Features

-I tried to make an intuitive UI, but you can learn about the features in the [Reddit post.](https://www.reddit.com/r/DiscoElysium/comments/1fs5gsk/i_made_a_site_that_animates_disco_elysium/)
+I aimed to make an intuitive UI, so when you are looking for a feature you will probably find it.
+If you want to read what the app is capable of, check out the [Reddit post.](https://www.reddit.com/r/DiscoElysium/comments/1fs5gsk/i_made_a_site_that_animates_disco_elysium/)

 ## Development